convox/convox/docs/getting-started/introduction.md

 ...
 ```

-Once the rollback is complete, refresh your browser, and you should see the `Hello World!` message has been reverted to `Hello Convox!`.
+Once the rollback is complete, refresh your browser, and you should see the `Hello Convox!` message has been reverted to `Hello World!`.

 Hopefully, this small example has given you an idea of how easy and powerful Convox is.
 As a next step, let's get your first custom app configured and deployed by following the [App Configuration Guide](/tutorials/preparing-an-application).

+## Take a Tour of the Convox Console

+To get familiar with the Convox Console and some of its additional features, watch our [Convox - Console Tour](https://www.youtube.com/watch?v=p7f_MzAFxSg&t=25s) video on YouTube.
+This video provides a comprehensive overview of the console, helping you navigate and utilize its various functionalities effectively.